jboss-fuse/spring-boot-camel-xa/README.md

     oc scale statefulset spring-boot-camel-xa --replicas 3

+### Caveats

+The pod name is used as transaction manager id (`spring.jta.transaction-manager-id` property).
+The current implementation also limits the length of transaction manager ids.
+So, you must be aware of the following:

+- The name of the statefulset is an identifier for the transaction system, so it must not be changed
+- You should name the statefulset so that all of its pod names have length **lower than or equal to 23 characters**

+Pod names are created by Openshift using the convention: `<statefulset-name>-0`, `<statefulset-name>-1` and so on.

+Note that Narayana does its best to avoid having multiple recovery managers with the same id, so when the pod name is longer than the limit, the *last 23 bytes* are taken as transaction manager id (after stripping some characters like `-`).

 ### Using the Quickstart

 Once the quickstart is running you can get the base service URL using the following command: